vhscom/after-dark/README.md

 ### Module System

 After Dark uses Hugo [Theme Components](https://gohugo.io/themes/theme-components/) to provide optional add-on modules.
-Each module is packaged as an NPM module for convenience.
+Each module is packaged using NPM for convenience.
 A summary of available modules can be found in the following table.
+Got an idea for a new module?
+Drop into the [Telegram chatroom][1] and let it be known.

 Module Name | Latest Version | Description
 ---|---|---